Rather naively I assumed it was one of those things that all new traders would have looked up.

 What is Betfair Cross-Matching?

-When betting exchanges were first introduced, it was just a case of getting a bet matched.
+When betting exchanges were first introduced, it was just a case of getting a bet matched against another user.

 There wasn’t so much ‘smart stuff’ going on.
 It was just backing and laying…

 The market was pretty ‘dumb’ by all accounts.
-Probably why you hear tales of instant riches and £100,000 a month in the earlier days (those ahead of the curve).
+Probably why you hear tales of instant riches and £100,000 a month (those ahead of the curve).

-As the name suggests: it’s the process of bets being matched across other outcomes in the same betting market, inversely proportional to price, in order to create additional liquidity within a betting market.
+As the name suggests: in betting, cross-matching is the process of bets being matched across other outcomes in the same betting market.
+Inversely proportional bets are matched against each other to create additional liquidity within a betting market.

 In the past, if you placed a back or lay bet way off the available price and there was no money in the market, it would sit there until it was matched.
-Now, the cross matching algorithm will see it matched sooner.
-More on how cross matching works in a moment.
+Now, the cross-matching algorithm will see it matched sooner.
+More on how cross-matching works and cross betting in a moment.